 When it comes to Dubai's climate, the city enjoys glorious weather throughout the year.
 The best time to visit will depend on your preference for the Middle East's warm winter months or searing summers.

-January is the coldest month, but even then the expected average is a pleasant 19 degrees Celsius.
+January is the coldest month in UAE, but even then the expected average is a pleasant 19 degrees Celsius.
 The hottest weather can be experienced in July and August when the average temperature reaches the mid-thirties.
 Many Western visitors choose to visit Dubai during the Christmas and Easter periods with the climate more temperate at these times of year.

 With so many must-see attractions, being able to get around Dubai easily is a necessity.